ironbar/google_meet_pranks/README.md

 The goal of this repo is to learn to create chrome extensions and at the same time provide tools to prank and add some fun in the office.

+Currently this extension can:

+- Kick out everyone out of the meeting
+- Send a crazy number of reactions (thumbs up, emojis...)

 ## Sources of inspiration

 - <https://developer.chrome.com/docs/extensions/mv3/getstarted/tut-focus-mode/>